3349 Kindschi Hall of Science

 CMB 626 Advanced Nucleic Acids Laboratory

 My research interests are focused in the areas of plant physiology and development.
-I am particularly interested in how a plant perceives a signal, whether physiological or environmental, and how such perception leads to altered growth and development.
+I am particularly interested in how a plant perceives a signal, whether physiological (like a hormone) or environmental, and how such perception leads to altered growth and development.
+Being literally rooted in place, plants must respond to such signals quickly and appropriately if they are to survive and reproduce.

-One project involves tip growth, the type of growth that underlies 1) the formation of root hairs, which are responsible for water and nutrient uptake into ‘higher’ plants from the soil, and 2) pollen tube growth, the mechanism by which the sperm nuclei reach the embryo sac in flowering plants to result in fertilization.
+My primary project involves tip growth, the type of growth that underlies 1) the formation of root hairs, which are responsible for water and nutrient uptake into ‘higher’ plants from the soil, and 2) pollen tube growth, the mechanism by which the sperm nuclei reach the embryo sac in flowering plants to result in fertilization.
 Both are crucial to plant success and, therefore, are crucial to animals, including humans, which rely on plants as food and oxygen sources.
-Both are integral to the production of agricultural crops and, therefore, food security.
+As such, they are integral to the production of agricultural crops and, therefore, food security.

 I use the moss, Physcomitrella patens, as a model system for investigating tip growth as the moss grows exclusively via tip growth for a portion of its lifecycle, can be grown in culture (and so the environment can be manipulated), and is easily viewed under the microscope.
-We are currently characterizing an interesting random insertional moss mutant.
+We are currently characterizing an interesting random insertional moss mutant which exhibits some aberration in tip growth.

 A number of GVSU undergraduate students have worked with this mutant so that we now know: a) that the site and possibly the rate of growth of newly established tip growth are affected by the disruption of the genome, b) the location in the genome that was disrupted when the mutant was made, c) that it appears sequence directly encoding a protein was not disrupted at this site in the mutant (suggesting that some type of regulatory sequence/function was disrupted instead), and d) that there are repeated DNA sequence elements present at the site of the disruption in the genome.